Vets-Who-Code/windows-dev-guide/README.md

 ## 🐧 WSL

 The first and most important part of setting up your Windows dev environment is installing the Windows Subsystem for Linux (WSL).
-I recommend sticking with Ubuntu, but feel free to try out as many distributions as you like.
+I recommend sticking with Ubuntu but feel free to try out as many distributions as you like.
 There are no issues with having multiple distributions installed at once.

 ### Installing WSL 2